 - sand paper

-- Jig saw, scroll saw or bandsaw
+- jigsaw (a scroll saw or bandsaw will also work)

 - hammer or pneumatic brad nailer